glorious-codes/glorious-triven/README.md

 ### Setup

-To override the default values used to build your blog, you can write a file called `triven.config.js` in the root directory of your project passing the following options:
+To override the default values used to build your blog, you can write a file called `triven.config.js` in the root directory of your project containing the following options:

 ``` javascript
 // triven.config.js